 The State may only use and disclose protected health information as permitted and required by the plan, as set forth within this section.
 Such permitted and required uses and disclosures may not be inconsistent with the provisions of HIPAA.
 The State may use and disclose protected health information without an authorization from a covered person for plan administrative functions including payment activities and health care operations.
-In addition, the State may also use and disclosure is properly made pursuant to section 12.3, Disclosures by the Plan to the State.
+In addition, the State may also use and disclose protected health information to accomplish the purpose for which any disclosure is properly made pursuant to section 12.3, Disclosures by the Plan to the State.